Skip to section

 Cons.

-These will sting if you have a (bad) habit of making frequent withdrawals and/or going MIA from trading for long periods:
+Finally, the non-trading fees will also sting if you have a (bad) habit of making frequent withdrawals and/or going MIA from trading for long periods:

 - Withdrawal fee is $5.